 We offer a non-qualified deferred compensation plan to our named executive officers, directors and certain other executive officers.
 Deferred compensation plan participants can elect to defer a portion of their annual compensation into the deferred compensation plan, with the deferrals generally not subject to current income tax.
 Deferred compensation plan balances are credited with interest, computed monthly, using the yield rate that we earn on our invested assets.
-Net realized investment gains (losses) are not considered in determining earnings on deferred compensation accounts.
-The deferred compensation plan currently does not include a matching contribution or any additional compensation to its participants.
-Ms. Bynoe was the sole participator in this plan and terminated her participation on January 1, 2019.
+Net gains (losses) on investments are not considered in determining earnings on deferred compensation accounts.
 There are currently no participants in this plan.